PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

     * When the download completes, locate the ZIP file in File Explorer.
     * Unzip the file and move it into the _Documents_ folder

-5. The _SpatialToolbox_ folder inside of the _SpatialToolbox-Mac-Interns_ folder will need to be moved to sit directly in the _Documents_ folder, regardless of download method.
-If this folder is not in the correct spot, the connection will not be properly established.
+5. **Move** the _SpatialToolbox_ folder (from inside of the _SpatialToolbox-Mac-Interns_ folder) to directly in the _Documents_ folder
+* If this folder is not in the correct spot, the connection will not be properly established.

 ## Step 5: Visual Studio / Visual Studio Code
 Visual Studio and Visual Studio Code are integrated development environments for editing code.
 Windows users should download and install Visual Studio; it comes with two add-ins that are required for the Spatial Edge Server to run correctly.
 Mac users don't need do this step if they already have a code editor, otherwise, it's reccomended they install the lightweight Visual Studio Code to assist with this project.